openeuler-mirror/kyclassifier/README.en.md

 # kyclassifier

 #### Description
-Use for analyzes layers and categories inforamtion of packages in openEuler.
+Use for analyzes layers and categories information of packages in openEuler.

 #### Software Architecture
 Software architecture description